November 30, 2019; December 1, 2019; July 17, 2021

 Translated: “What, bhikkhus, is sammā saṅkappa that is noble, blameless, supramundane, a factor of the noble path?
 The thinking, re-thinking, thinking with “san” (saṅkappa), absorption, absorption with defilements, directing of mind, verbal formation (vacī saṅkhāra) — in one whose mind is noble, whose mind is devoid of āsava (anāsavo), who is on the noble path.
 That is sammā saṅkappa that is noble and a factor of the path.

-- Thus, it is very clear that Sammā Saṅkappa means generating thoughts focused on making progress on the Path.
+- Thus, it is obvious that Sammā Saṅkappa means generating thoughts focused on making progress on the Path.

 - They are “Noble vacī saṅkhāra” with the comprehension of anicca, dukkha, anatta and thus focused on Nibbāna.